 Unfortunately, Catherine’s life came crashing down around her ears in the summer of 1551 when both of her teenaged sons died of the sweating sickness.
 This event left her, understandably, emotionally devestated.
 She did not let her immense grief destroy her, however, but used her Protestant faith to sustain her.
 She wed a fellow Protestant, Richard Bertie, in 1553.
 Bertie had served the Duchess as her Master of the Horse and Gentleman Usher, so their union was kept secret as long as possible due to its scandalous nature.

-Catherine and Bertie appeared to have had a happy union, even though they had to flee England because of their religious beliefs during the reign of “Bloody” Mary.
-They had two children, a daughter named Susan and a son named Peregrine, both of whom survived to adulthood and married.
-Lady Diana Spencer was a descendant of Peregrine Bertie on her father’s side, which that means Catherine Willoughby is a direct ancestress of William, the future king of England.
+Catherine and Bertie appeared to have had a happy marriage, even though it was a politically eventful one.
+The couple had their lands confiscated and were forced to to flee England during the reign of the staunchly Catholic “Bloody” Mary I. Their devout religious beliefs kept them away from England until their fellow Protestant, Elizabeth I, came to the throne.
+They had two children, a daughter named Susan and a son named Peregrine, both of whom thankfully survived to adulthood and married.

 There is a distressing lack of biographies about this incredible Duchess, which I think is a crying shame.
 She is profiled in books such as Women of the Reformation: France and England by Roland Herbert Bainton and Five Women of the Reformation by Paul F. M. Zahl, but this hardly seems adequate to do justice to her.